-- Either monitor plasma concentrations, perform an ECG and be alert to reduced efficacy of the therapy. - Or choose an alternative

-Antiarrhythmic drugs that are hardly if at all metabolised by CYP2D6 include, for example, sotalol, disopyramide, quinidine and amiodarone.
+- 1. Either monitor plasma concentrations, perform an ECG and be alert to reduced efficacy of the therapy. - Or choose an alternative Antiarrhythmic drugs that are hardly if at all metabolised by CYP2D6 include, for example, sotalol, disopyramide, quinidine and amiodarone.

-- 1. Sunthankar SD et al. Influence of CYP2D6 genetic variation on adverse events with propafenone in the pediatric and young adult population.
-Clin Transl Sci 2022 May 5 [online ahead of print]. - 2.
-Mörike K et al. Propafenone for the prevention of atrial tachyarrhythmias after cardiac surgery: a randomized, double-blind placebo-controlled trial.
-Clin Pharmacol Ther 2008;84:104-10. - 3.
+- 1. Mörike K et al. Propafenone for the prevention of atrial tachyarrhythmias after cardiac surgery: a randomized, double-blind placebo-controlled trial.
+Clin Pharmacol Ther 2008;84:104-10. - 2.
 Jazwinska-Tarnawska E et al. The influence of CYP2D6 polymorphism on the antiarrhythmic efficacy of propafenone in patients with paroxysmal atrial fibrillation during 3 months propafenone prophylactic treatment.
 Int J Clin Pharmacol Ther 2001;39:288-92.

-CYP2D6 IM: quetiapine 2795
+CYP2D6 IM: quetiapine 2394

-- 1. Stäuble CK et al. Severe adverse drug reactions to quetiapine in two patients carrying CYP2D6\4 variants: a case report.
-Int J Mol Sci 2021;22:6480. - 2.
-Xu Q et al. Association studies of genomic variants with treatment response to risperidone, clozapine, quetiapine and chlorpromazine in the Chinese Han population.
-Pharmacogenomics J 2016;16:357-65. - 3.
-Bakken GV et al. Impact of genetic variability in CYP2D6, CYP3A5, and ABCB1 on serum concentrations of quetiapine and N-desalkylquetiapine in psychiatric patients.
-Ther Drug Monit 2015;37:256-61. - 4.
+- 1. Xu Q et al. Association studies of genomic variants with treatment response to risperidone, clozapine, quetiapine and chlorpromazine in the Chinese Han population.
+Pharmacogenomics I 2016:16:357-65. - Bakken GV et al. Impact of genetic variability in CYP2D6, CYP3A5, and ABCB1 on serum concentrations of quetiapine and N-desalkylquetiapine in psychiatric patients.
+Ther Drug Monit 2015;37:256-61. - 3.
 Kato D et al. Delirium resolving upon switching from risperidone to quetiapine: implication of CYP2D6 genotype.
 Psychosomatics 2005;46:374-5.

-CYP2D6 PM: quetiapine 2794
+2393 CYP2D6 PM: quetiapine

 - 1. Xu Q et al. Association studies of genomic variants with treatment response to risperidone, clozapine, quetiapine and chlorpromazine in the Chinese Han population.
-Pharmacogenomics J 2016;16:357-65. - Bakken GV et al. Impact of genetic variability in CYP2D6, CYP3A5, and ABCB1 on serum concentrations of quetiapine and N-desalkylquetiapine in psychiatric patients.
+Pharmacogenomics J 2016;16:357-65. - 2.
+Bakken GV et al. Impact of genetic variability in CYP2D6, CYP3A5, and ABCB1 on serum concentrations of quetiapine and N-desalkylquetiapine in psychiatric patients.
 Ther Drug Monit 2015;37:256-61.

-CYP2D6 UM: quetiapine 2796
+CYP2D6 UM: quetiapine 2395

 - 1. Bakken GV et al. Impact of genetic variability in CYP2D6, CYP3A5, and ABCB1 on serum concentrations of quetiapine and N-desalkylquetiapine in psychiatric patients.
-Ther Drug Monit 2015;37:256-61. - 2.
-Khazaal Y et al. Use of high doses of quetiapine in bipolar disorder episodes are not linked to high activity of cytochrome P450 3A4 and/or cytochrome P4502D6.
-Psychiatr Q 2013;84:329-35.
+Ther Drug Monit 2015;37:256-61 - Khazaal Y et al. Use of high doses of quetiapine in bipolar disorder episodes are not linked to high activity of cytochrome P450 3A4 and/or cytochrome P4502D6.
+Psychiatr O 2013;84:329-35.

-CYP3A4 IM: quetiapine 5606
+CYP3A4 IM: quetiapine 5992

-This gene variation reduces the conversion of quetiapine to inactive metabolites and a metabolite with antidepressant effect.
-However, the effect on the plasma concentration of quetiapine is limited (20% increase) and it is not known whether this has any clinical consequences.
-The relationship between the plasma concentration and clinical effect is weak for quetiapine.
+This gene variation reduces the conversion of quetiapine to inactive metabolites and a metabolite with anti-depressant effect.
+However, it is not known whether this has any clinical consequences.
+For quetiapine, no relationship has been found between the plasma concentration on the one hand and side effects or effectiveness on the other hand.

-van der Weide K et al. The influence of the CYP3A4\22 polymorphism on serum concentration of quetiapine in psychiatric patients.
+1. van der Weide K et al. The influence of the CYP3A422 polymorphism on serum concentration of quetiapine in psychiatric patients.
 J Clin Psychopharmacol 2014;34:256-60.
-En persoonlijke communicatie.
+En persoonlijke communicatie

-CYP3A4 PM: quetiapine 5605
+5991 CYP3A4 PM: quetiapine